CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

 1. On the **Devices**, select **All devices**, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid  Microsoft Entra ID joined** entry in the **Join Type** column.

-   > **Note**: You have to wait sometime for the synchronization to take effect before the device appears in the Azure portal.
+   > **Note**: It might take an hour for the synchronization to take effect before the device appears in the Azure portal.
+Please proceed with the next exercise.

 ## Exercise 3: Implement  Microsoft Entra ID-based Conditional Access for Azure Virtual Desktop